 In the Nordic Union a Laplander mission clinic was started.
-The first group of mission appointees be-gan studying language at Theological Semi-nary.
+The first group of mission appointees be-gan studying language at Theological Seminary.
 Launching of the Voice of Prophecy.

-Spanish school in the Southwestern A Spanish school in the Southwestern Union was begun.
+A Spanish school in the Southwestern Union was begun.
 Plans laid for Oakwood Junior College to be made into a senior college.

-Two new cottages built at Riverside Sanitarium for the colored.

-Plan for separate organization of colored conferences and recommendations for advanced school in the North and also a sani-
+Two new cottages built at Riverside Sani-tarium for the colored.
+Plan for separate organization of colored conferences and recommendations for ad-vanced school in the North and also a sanitarium.